 You might want to check out our keto peanut butter coconut flour cookies if you are looking for a coconut flour option.

 Since I first began baking, I have created many cookie recipes and have been having so much fun converting my favorites into keto-friendly versions.

 You can find my complete list of Keto Cookie recipes that any cookie lover doing keto would enjoy exploring.

-And check out our keto peanut butter recipes for more delicious keto-friendly peanut butter recipes!
+Check out our keto peanut butter recipes for more delicious recipes!

 Since this recipe is made with almond flour, I recommend you visit our keto almond flour recipes for more delicious options.